MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-shortcut.md

 The OneLake shortcut has been created.
 You can now query this data.

 > [!NOTE]
 > You can only connect to one subfolder or table per shortcut.
-Repeat these steps and create new shortcuts to connect to more data.
+To connect to more data, repeat these steps and create new shortcuts.

 ## Query data